NatronGitHub/natron-python-scripting/Python_GUI/roundedRectangle/README.md

 ### RESULT

-* A Roto node with a full frame size rounded triangle.
+* A Roto node with a full frame size rounded rectangle.

 ### INSTALLATION